3DotDev/DotNetPatcher/README.md

 # Description

-DNP is a Obfuscator/Packer which use MonoCecil library for .NET applications !
+DNP is an Obfuscator/Packer for .NET applications which use MonoCecil library.
 It doesn't support WPF app !

 # Screenshot